ccyip/taype/oopsla24.md

 Now you can open the URL [localhost:8080](http://localhost:8080) (or [127.0.0.1:8080](http://127.0.0.1:8080)) in a browser to access VS Code.
 Note that some functionality may not work if you are using private mode or incognito mode.
-You may read this markdown file (`~/README.md`) with a nicely rendered preview.
 We did not pre-install the Haskell language server or the OCaml language server in the docker image; the [next section](#step-by-step-instructions) includes instructions on how to do so.

 To access the container shell, run